Overview of Assured Workloads

 Data sovereignty: Ensures Google Cloud customers have mechanisms to exercise independent control over service provider's access to their data, approving access only for specific provider behaviors that are deemed appropriate and necessary by the customer.

-The Assured Workloads control Assured Workloads for EU Regions and Support with Sovereignty Controls is a key component of data sovereignty.
-See Restrictions and limitations in Assured Workloads for EU Regions and Support with Sovereignty Controls for more information about which controls help to provide data sovereignty for users in this environment.
+The Assured Workloads control EU Regions and Support with Sovereignty Controls is a key component of data sovereignty.
+See Restrictions and limitations in EU Regions and Support with Sovereignty Controls for more information about which controls help to provide data sovereignty for users in this environment.

 Personnel data access controls based on attributes: Ensures that only Google personnel who are able to satisfy certain physical location and background check requirements are able to access Google Cloud customer data when fulfilling support obligations.
 For example, Impact Level 4 (IL4) requires anyone accessing data be a US Persons who has completed an ADP-1 Single Scope Background Investigation (SSBI).